 14. Powdered Milk

 Powdered milk is made by freeze-drying milk.
-It is then stored in sealed packaging, which doesn’t allow air or moisture to pass through.
+It is then stored in sealed packaging, which prevents air or moisture from passing through.

 Read how to store dried milk for the long term and how to make powdered milk.